FelixBer/FindFunc/README.md

 * Copying rules between Tabs via clipboard (same format as file format)
 * Saving entire session (all tabs) to file
 * Advanced copying of instruction bytes (all, opcodes only, all except immediates, ...)
+* Clone tabs for quick experiments with refining results

 Button "Search Functions" clears existing results and starts a fresh search, "Refine Results" considers only results of the previous search.